The Neighbors: Income

 shape the culture of a place.

-manufacturing and laborer occupations, with 27.1% of the residents employed.
+executive, management, and professional occupations, with 29.0% of the residents employed.

 The Neighbors: Ethnicity / Ancestry